Trusted

 It also uses a proof-of-stake (PoS) consensus mechanism built on Tendermint that enables different blockchains to communicate with each other.
 It can be used as a sidechain that provides layer-1 blockchain-level security like Cosmos or Polygon with CELR as the platform asset.

 Fundamentally, Celer uses smart contracts atop diverse blockchains and employs off-chain scaling solutions to improve speed and user experience for DApps.
-Let’s take a look at some of what makes up its technical architecture.
+Let’s examine some of its technical architecture.

 cChannel